 Day 20, Saturday, October 15, 2022: Lisbon

 After two day trips out of town, we decided to stay in Lisbon and took a 2-hour walking tour of the Alfama district from Rossio Square.
 “Free” tours are available every half-hour with various guides holding yellow or white umbrellas.
 You can join them on the spot, but we signed up in advance because it’s so crowded.
 All the guides request is a generous tip when it’s over.

 Ricardo, originally from Brazil, was our knowledgeable and personable guide, walking 11 of us up and around this historic area for about 3 miles round-trip.
-He began by telling us about the tragic Great Lisbon Earthquake, fire, and tsunami that destroyed about 80% of the city and 35% of the people on November 1, 1755.
-Seismologists believe it registered 7.7 on the Richter Scale, which would have been the most destructive ever in Europe.
-Between the earthquake, fire and tsunami, it’s estimated that 35% of Lisbon’s population, somewhere between 12,000-50,000 died.
+He began by telling us about the tragic Great Lisbon Earthquake, fire, and tsunami on November 1, 1755 that destroyed about 80% of the city and was responsible for killing about 35% of its people (between 12,000 and 15,000).
+Seismologists today believe it would have registered 7.7 on the Richter Scale, which would have been the most destructive ever in Europe.

 We then saw a plaque acknowledging an event 516 years ago (1506) when the Portuguese killed 2,000 Jews after a perceived blasphemous comment.
 After that, they were given a choice: convert to become “New Christians” or die.
 Many chose the former.